sophiekeke/StrataScratch/meta_sql.md

 https://platform.stratascratch.com/coding/2007-rank-variance-per-country?code_type=1
-Rank Variance Per Country
+-*Rank Variance Per Country
-Which countries have risen in the rankings based on the number of comments between Dec 2019 vs Jan 2020?
+-*Which countries have risen in the rankings based on the number of comments between Dec 2019 vs Jan 2020?
 Hint: Avoid gaps between ranks when ranking countries.

 ```sql
 with base as (